lupyuen/lupyuen.github.io/src/lora2.md

 We'll cover `register_gpio_handler` in the next section.

-Then to enable GPIO Interrupts we call these functions from the __BL602 GPIO Hardware Abstraction Layer (HAL)__...
+Then to enable GPIO Interrupts we call these functions from the __BL602 Interrupt Hardware Abstraction Layer (HAL)__...

 ```c
 //  Register Common Interrupt Handler for GPIO Interrupt